 Discussion

-This study targeted to explore the Multiple Indicator Cluster Survey data of 2006, 2012 and 2019 and assess the association of several factors with diarrhea and the change of it over time.
-There was a decrease in the prevalence of diarrhea from 2006 to 2012 and an increase in 2019 among 0-5 years old children in Bangladesh.
+This study targeted to explore the Multiple Indicator Cluster Survey data of 2006, 2012, and 2019 and assess the association of several factors with diarrhea and the change of it over time.
+There was a decrease in the prevalence of diarrhea from 2006 to 2012 and an increase in 2019 among 0-5-year-old children in Bangladesh.